jules2689/trudeau/trudeau/2020-04-18/pre_news.md

 Justin Trudeau is also addressing the nation on a day that the Canadian military begin an operation to combat  personnel are being deployed to quÉbec to assist some overwhelmed staff in the province's long-term care homes.
 QuÉbec requested that had he been in an effort to contain thedeadly  that are sweeping through the facilities are and of course in the province of Ontario as well.
 That is a scene you are familiarwith  this stage, the front door at the Prime Minister's residence, Rideau  We will hear from him in 15 minutes' time.
-I want to bring in Catharine   is here to help with coverage.
+I want to bring in Catharine  WHO is here to help with coverage.
 More than half a million tests have been completed and testing is important to get a handle on things to allow the economy to reopen and restrictions to loosen.
 The Prime Minister has been asked those questions virtually every day this week.